klahnakoski/jsLayout/README.md

 Looking at the `layout` attribute:

-* `bottom=page.bottom` - Bottom- of this element is congruent to the bottom of `page`
+* `bottom=page.bottom` - bottom of this element is congruent to the bottom of `page`
 * `right=page.right` - right of this element is congruent to the right of `page`
 * `left=page.left` - left of this element is congruent to the left of `page`

-We can solve these three equations to conclude the width is 100% of page width, and the `#footer` is always at the bottom of the `page`.
+We `layout.js` will solve these three equations to conclude the width is 100% of page width, and the `#footer` is always at the bottom of the `page`.

 **Example: Center my chart in `#container`**